cogniti0n/cogniti0n.github.io/_posts/2025-08-08-nonconvex.md

 ---
-title: Deep Neural Networks and Overparameterization In Optimziation
+title: Deep Neural Networks and Overparameterization In Optimiziation
 date: 2025-08-08 05:50 +0800
 description: Some non-related topics on deep learning and optimization.
 categories: [optimization, ml-optimization]